 There's even a restored Yugoslav submarine on site.
 The P-821 Hero was launched in 1967 and during its 23 year career sailed 46, 659 nautical miles, submersed 901 times and spent 726 days at sea.

-Tip: One of the best playgrounds in Tivat is right next to the Naval Heritage Museum.
+One of the best playgrounds for young kids in Tivat is right next to the Naval Heritage Museum.
 The other is in Magnolia Square.
-This one is a bit out of the way so it's not nearly as busy as the Magnolia Square one and it's great for little ones from 2 years up.
+This one is a bit out of the way so it's not as busy as the one in Magnolia Square and it's great for little ones from 2 years up.

 If it's hot, save this one for early in the morning or in the evening because it's not shaded.
 The Magnolia Square playground is always under cover.